ltorres321/GamesRaffle2/backend/SPORTRADAR_INTEGRATION.md

 # SportRadar NFL API Integration

-This document explains the SportRadar API integration implemented for the Survivor Sports Betting application.
+This document explains the SportRadar API integration implemented for the Games Raffle application.

 ## Overview